vijayraavi/MCW-Windows-Server-and-SQL-Server-2008-R2-End-of-Support-Planning/Whiteboard design session/WDS student guide - Windows and SQL Server 2008 EOS.md

 **Outcome**

-Present a part of the solution to the target customer audience in a 15-minute chalk-talk format.
+Present a part of the solution to the target customer audience in a chalk-talk format.

-Timeframe: 3 parts, 20 minutes each
+Timeframe: 3 parts, 30 minutes each - 20 minutes to design the solution, 5 minutes to present, 5 minutes to listen for another table presentation and provide feedback.

 **Presentation**